 To be human is to feel.
 Yet we live in an emotions-phobic world nowadays.
-Our system medicalises the most natural human expressions: Grieve of the loss of loved ones, anxiety in our fast moving world, anger when injustice happen.
-We tend to judge certain emotions as ‘good’, or ‘bad’, and the society as a whole has become afraid of strong, honest emotional expressions.
+Our system medicalises the most natural human expressions: Grieve of the loss of loved ones, anxiety in our fast-moving world, anger when injustice happen.
+We tend to judge certain emotions as ‘good’, or ‘bad’, and society as a whole has become afraid of strong, honest emotional expressions.
 This kind of collective apathy cannot sustain itself.
 By pathologising, stigmatising and marginalising intense people, we also deny emotional honesty.

 On an individual level, numbing our feelings makes life feel barren.
 Without emotions, even when our mind is busy, we feel vacant, lethargic and bored with life.
 It is as if life is passing by in front of us without we fully living in.
 By detaching from our passion, we no longer know what we want.
 As a result, many people experience a lingering low-grade depression or background anxiety.